Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Informal pandemic models and main results

-More precisely, the transmission rate $\beta$ depends essentially on two factors: the disease characteristics and the contact rate within the population.
-Although the population cannot modify the disease characteristics, each individual can choose (or be incentivised) to reduce his/her contact rate with other individuals in the population.
-We will thus assume that the population can control the transmission rate $\beta$ of the disease, by reducing social interactions.
-With this in mind, we will denote by $\overline \beta > 0$ the constant initial transmission rate of the disease, \textit{i.e.}, without any control measures or effort from the population.
-Unfortunately, reducing social interactions is costly for the population.
-This cost takes into account both the obvious social cost, due to accrued isolation during the lockdown period, and an economic cost (loss of employment due to the lockdown,...).
-From now on, $\beta$ will thus denote the time--dependent transmission rate of the disease, controlled by the population.
-More precisely, we fix some constant $\beta^{\rm max} \geq \overline \beta$ representing the maximum rate of interaction that can be considered, and we define $B:=[0,\beta^{\rm max}]$.
-The process $\beta$ will be assumed to be $B$--valued, and we will denote by $\Bc$ the corresponding set of processes.\footnote{We refer to \Cref{ss:interaction_population} for a more precise definition of the set $\Bc$, taking into account the information flow in the model.}
+\textbf{Control of the transmission rate.} The transmission rate $\beta$ of the disease is defined as the average number of contacts made by an average infective per unit of time that leads to an infection, and is therefore also homogeneous to the inverse of our unit of time, \textit{i.e.} days.
+In contrast to the previous parameters, $\beta$ is assumed here to be endogenous and time-dependent, in order to model the influence that the population can have on this rate.
+Indeed, the transmission rate of an epidemic depends essentially on two factors: the disease characteristics and the contact rate within the population.
+Although the population cannot modify the disease characteristics, each individual can make a costly effort to reduce his/her contact rate with other individuals in the population.
+With this in mind, we first assume that the constant initial transmission rate of the disease, \textit{i.e.}, without any control measures or particular effort from the population, is given by some level $\overline \beta > 0$.
+We then consider that the population can deviate from this initial transmission rate, namely by choosing, at some cost, a process $\beta \in \Bc$, assumed to be $B$-valued for $B:=[0,\beta^{\rm max}]$, where the constant $\beta^{\rm max} \geq \overline \beta$ represents the maximum rate of interaction that can be considered.\footnote{We refer to \Cref{ss:interaction_population} for a more precise definition of the set $\Bc$, taking into account the information flow in the model.}